Painstaking search for Maui wildfire victims continues with hundreds still missing

 At least 2,200 buildings have been destroyed or damaged in the Lahaina fire, according to preliminary numbers released over the weekend by the University of Hawaii's Pacific Disaster Center.
 About 86% of those are residential.

-According to the Hawaiian Electric Company, the utility provider for 95% of Hawaii, about 2,000 homes and businesses were without power.
+The Hawaiian Electric Company, the utility provider for 95% of Hawaii, reported that about 2,000 homes and businesses were still without power.
 Maui officials stressed that number does not include the more than 2,000 structures estimated to have been destroyed.

 The Hawaii State Department of Health was asking those who have been allowed to return to Lahaina to exercise caution due to toxic ash and chemicals such as asbestos, arsenic, lead and debris.
 Many residents have expressed frustration at not being able to access their homes.